With the upcoming introduction of the California Zephyr Western

 Purchased to supplement the F3’s in California Zephyr service the

-of these locomotives two F3 A units were released from Zephyr
+addition of these locomotives two F3 A units were released from

-service to dieselize the Royal Gorge, WP’s only secondary passenger
+Zephyr service to dieselize the Royal Gorge, WP’s only secondary

-train.
-Shortly after delivery the sets were broken up and were very
+passenger train.
+Shortly after delivery the sets were broken up and

-rarely ever run as a solid FP7 set in the as delivered
+were very rarely ever run as solid FP7 sets in the as delivered

 configuration.
 As with the freight F units the FP7 sported a 36”